philipcwhite/MonitoringServer/README.md

 ##Change Log

-###Changes for Version 0.4.3b (2016/01/04):
+###Changes for Version 0.4.3b (2016/01/05):

 1. Added basic user customization to the website.
 Users can now build their own device/event view by selecting what assets they want to see.

+2. Updated graphing to include 1 Hr, 6 Hr, 12 Hr, and 24 Hr ranges.
+The ranges above 1 Hr are just points from on the hour, not averaged.

-2. General bug fixes.
+3. General bug fixes.
 Corrected an issue when no events are shown, the event and device tables display correctly.

 ###Changes for Version 0.4.2b (2016/01/04):